Training and coaching for organisations committed to psychological safety, wellbeing

 and genuine inclusion

-I help higher education organisations create neuro-inclusive workplaces so everyone can work to their full potential.
+I help universities create neuro-inclusive workplaces so everyone can work to their full potential.

 The reality?
-Many universities and research institutions were designed for one type of brain.
+Many universities, higher-education and research institutions were designed for one type of brain.
 This creates significant challenges for both staff and students:

 For academics and professional staff: